Dong-JinKim/pytorch-faster-rcnn/README.md

 tools/extract_boxes_scores_features.py
 ```

-The python script allows you to easily extract detected bounding boxes, object class scores, NMS keep ids, and the last layer features that may then be used in a downstream application.
+The python script allows you to easily extract detected bounding boxes, object class scores, nms keep ids, and the last layer features that may then be used in a downstream application.
 The script takes in a single argument `im_in_out_json`.
 This is the path to a json file that specifies the paths to the images on which you want to run the object detector and the directory where you want the outputs to be saved.

 # Structure of the `im_in_out_json` file